ArcGIS Online

 World Topographic is the default basemap used in the map created above.
 This basemap seemed a little busy, competing with the Living Atlas Recent Earthquakes layer.
 A better map can be easily created with a few simple changes.

-Recent Earthquakes is a feature layer, letting you apply your own styling to highlight what you want.
+Recent Earthquakes is a group with two feature layers, letting you apply your own styling to highlight what you want.
 A different basemap can be chosen to complement and highlight the layer.
 You can add other layers, such as fault lines, to provide additional context and apply styles and effects to highlight features in your map.
 Experiment to see what delivers the desired effect.
 See the before and after comparison below.

 The following adjustments were made to make the map shown above on the right.